shahidikram0701/ParallelProgrammingWithCUDA/Project/README.md

 to use your GPU implementation.
 If your implementation is correct, it will show the same correctness as Milestone 1.
 The sum of OP times on batch_size=10000 should be approximately 170ms if you implement the basic kernel from Lecture 12 correctly.
-You must have correct accuracies and total OP time less than 340ms to earn full credits on the coding part.
-To quicken development time, `m2.cc` takes one optional argument: the dataset size.
-See [Specifying Batch Size](#specifying-batch-size).

 ### Use Nsight-Systems and Nsight-Compute for initial Performance Results

-**Before you do any profiling, make sure your implementation achieves desired accuracy.
-Also make sure you do not have any memory errors by running `cuda-memcheck`.
-See [Checking for Errors](#checking-for-errors) on how to run this.**

 To ensure accurate profiling results, we have created an exclusive queue for you.